Yatrishah/Intenship/README.md

 # Intenship
-INtenship at Akash Technolab in android
+Intenship at Akash Technolab in android